Breaking Down the Dental Implant Process TimelineJune 3, 2021

 Tooth sensitivity may not always indicate a dental problem.
 For instance, if you have used over-the-counter teeth whitening kits, these can cause temporary tooth sensitivity that may go away.
 Another reason for tooth sensitivity in a single tooth is after getting treatment, such as fillings, crowns, or root canal treatment.
 The tooth sensitivity can last for a few weeks after the procedure but should eventually subside.

 However, if you have not changed your dental hygiene regime, had any treatment, or have a single tooth with extra sensitivity, you may need to make an appointment with a dentist.
 Look for the following other signals to make an appointment for a dental exam for your sensitive tooth:

-Even if you don’t identify with any of the above symptoms, if you feel concerned about your tooth sensitivity or it keeps you from enjoying the foods and drinks you love, schedule a dental appointment.
+Even if you don’t identify with any of the above symptoms, if you feel concerned about your tooth sensitivity or if it keeps you from enjoying the foods and drinks you love, schedule a dental appointment to know more.